 VISION STATEMENT Develop a vision of instruction that explains how your personal values and beliefs influence your thinking and teaching.
 Explain your perceptions about God, yourself, and the students you are responsible for molding spiritually and academically.
-Write a one-page vision statement.
+Your one-page vision statement should include how you can help your students develop a relationship with God.
+Include specific examples from your past.

-ANNOTATED BIBLE TEACHING BIBLIOGRAPHY.
-As a graduate student you are expected to investigate, apply, and improve theories and practices.
+ANNOTATED BIBLE TEACHING BIBLIOGRAPHY As a graduate student you are expected to investigate, apply, and improve theories and practices.
 For this course, you will research Bible teaching strategies.
-Select at least 12 references from peer reviewed journals that relate to teaching and learning Bible.
+Select at least 10 references from peer reviewed journals that relate to teaching and learning Bible.
 The topic might deal with standards, content, strategies, the learning environment, planning for instruction, family communication or any other area that would enhance the teaching and learning of Bible.
+You should include at least 2 references related to Bible Encounter such as Transformational Planning Framework, Learning Styles, or Ben Maxson's Lordship Model.
 Follow APA guidelines to summarize, evaluate, and/or assess the references.
 Identify the topic that you have researched.